Car Shipping

 Several inspections and permits may be required before your vehicle can be cleared in Mombasa:

 1. Pre-Export Inspection (UK): While not always mandatory for the UK side for our services, we offer a complimentary pre-shipment inspection if we collect your vehicle.
-This helps document its condition before loading, which is vital for insurance claims.
-A charge of £35 applies if you deliver the vehicle to us and require a condition report.
+Pre-Arrival Inspection (Kenya):

 • Certificate of Conformity (CoC): As mentioned, this is mandatory and obtained from an approved inspection agency (like Intertek) in the country of export.
 It verifies that the vehicle meets Kenyan safety and environmental standards.